VVUQ · Module 6 of 10

 6.2 Epistemic uncertainty

-Epistemic uncertainty is reducible ignorance: an imprecisely known parameter, an assumed boundary condition, or a missing physical effect.
-More or better information shrinks it, so it flags where investment in data or modeling pays off.
+Epistemic uncertainty is incomplete knowledge or representation that may, in principle, be reduced through additional evidence, improved modelling, or better characterization: an imprecisely known parameter, an assumed boundary condition, or a missing physical effect.
+It flags where investment in data or modelling may pay off.
+In practice a component may be reduced substantially without being removed entirely.

 |---|---|---|---|